Heading into London with a toddler? We’ve got you covered.

 London Transport Museum

-If your little one is transport mad, then the Transport Museum is a great option for a day out in London.
+If your little one is transport mad, then the London Transport Museum is a great option for a day out in the city.

 See more: the best London museums for toddlers